About the town of Oberammergau.

-The next Passion Play will take place in 2020 and the event is already attracting worshippers from around the globe.
+The next Passion Play will take place in 2022 and the event is already attracting worshipers from around the globe.
 Demand is sure to be overwhelming and inevitably tickets will be in short supply.
 However, you can rely on us to obtain advance tickets.

 Choose from one of the exciting variety of itineraries.
 There will not be another chance like this until 2030 so don’t delay and call us today to avoid disappointment (888)-942-3301

 All performances sold out in 2000 & 2010.
 Sign up NOW for our waiting list to ensure you will not miss this amazing performance (888) 942 3301.

 Things To See & Do While In Oberammergau

 The town is very quaint, and the backdrop of the snow covered mountains makes it an amazing place for photos.
 The streets are lined with quaint shops offering cuckoo clocks, Christian carvings, mugs, stained glass, wool sweaters, wooden toys and other unique gifts.
 Many houses are decorated with wall paintings called Luftlmalerei.

 Here are our suggestions for things to see and do while you are in the Oberammergau region.